 The Federal Reserve and the Treasury have structured the TALF to minimize credit risk for the U.S. government to the greatest extent possible, consistent with achieving the program's purpose of encouraging lending to consumers and businesses.
-Examples of the structural features of the TALF that minimize credit risk include the following: (1) investors are required to supply risk capital in the form of haircuts; (2) the TALF haircut methodology is risk sensitive across asset class and maturity; and (3) the TALF only accepts collateral that has received two credit ratings in the highest investment-grade rating category or the principal and interest of which is fully U.S. government-guaranteed.
+Examples of the structural features of the TALF that minimize credit risk include the following: (1) investors are required to supply risk capital in the form of haircuts; (2) the TALF haircut methodology is risk sensitive across asset class and maturity; (3) the TALF only accepts collateral that has received two credit ratings in the highest investmentgrade rating category or the principal and interest of which is fully U.S. government-guaranteed; and (4) the New York Fed performs a risk assessment of all proposed and pledged TALFeligible securities.

 The New York Fed also has designed a number of measures to discourage fraudulent activity associated with the TALF.
-The New York Fed has established a compliance framework that includes a borrower acceptance standard, an assurance program related to borrower eligibility requirements that includes the New York Fed's due diligence policy, conflicts of interest guidance for primary dealers participating in TALF, an issuer due diligence program, and an on-site inspection program that is currently under development.
-The New York Fed has also established a 24-hour telephone and internet-based hotline for reporting of fraudulent conduct or activity associated with the TALF.
+The New York Fed has established a compliance framework that includes a borrower acceptance standard, an assurance program related to borrower eligibility requirements that includes the New York Fed's due diligence policy, conflicts of interest guidance for TALF Agents participating in TALF, an issuer due diligence program, and an on-site inspection program that is currently under development.
+The New York Fed has also established a 24-hour telephone and internetbased hotline for reporting of fraudulent conduct or activity associated with the TALF.
 The hotline can be reached at 1-866-976-TALF (8253) or www.TALFhotline.com.

 In addition, except for SBA Pool Certificates or Development Company Participation Certificates and legacy CMBS, an ABS issuer and sponsor must provide a certification in connection with the prospectus or offering document that the ABS is TALF eligible, and that the issuer has not made any untrue statements of material fact to an NRSRO to obtain the credit rating of the ABS.
 If the collateral is found to be ineligible, the New York Fed has the right of indemnity against the sponsor in the event damages are suffered in relation to the collateral and further remedy is available if there is evidence of fraudulent activity.
 Additionally, if a borrower who has participated in the program is found to be ineligible or is found to have knowingly breached a representation related to the eligibility of the collateral, the non-recourse feature of the loan becomes inapplicable and the borrower must thereupon repay the loan in full upon demand.
-Moreover, as indicated above, to assist the New York Fed in screening borrowers, primary dealers are required to apply their internal customer identification program and due diligence procedures to each borrower and escalate information relating to those borrowers assessed as high risk to the New York Fed.
+Moreover, as indicated above, to assist the New York Fed in screening borrowers, TALF Agents are required to apply their internal customer identification program and due diligence procedures to each borrower and escalate information relating to those borrowers assessed as high risk to the New York Fed.